Skip to content

 Click to show Sex Determination Systems Identification example problem

-Which one of the following sex determination systems correspond to the description 'found in insects, such as ants and bees'.
+Which one of the following sex determination systems correspond to the description ' male ♂ sperm normally contain either one sex chromosome or no sex chromosomes at all'.

 True/False Statements on Mitosis and Meiosis